-REO's or Real Estate Owned are properties which have completed the foreclosure process and are presently owned by the bank or mortgage company.
-This is unlike a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
-The buyer must also be prepared to pay with cash in hand.
-And on top of all that, you'll accept the property one-hundred percent as is.
-That could comprise prevailing liens and even current tenants that may require expulsion.
+REO is short for Real Estate Owned.
+These are properties that have gone through foreclosure which the bank or mortage company presently owns.
+This is unlike real estate up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+The buyer must also be willing to pay with cash in hand.
+To top everything off, you'll get the property entirely as is.
+That might comprise prevailing liens and even current residents that may require expulsion.

-A REO, on the other hand, is a more tidy and attractive deal.
-The REO property didn't find a buyer during foreclosure auction.
-The bank now owns it.
-The bank will deal with the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
-You should be aware that REOs may be exempt from normal disclosure requirements.
-In California, for example, banks are not required to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to tell you about any defects of which they are knowledgeable.
+A REO, on the other hand, is a much neater and attractive option.
+The REO property did not find a buyer during foreclosure auction.
+Now the bank owns it.
+The lender will deal with the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from typical disclosure requirements.
+In California, for example, banks are not required to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to reveal any defects they are knowledgeable of.

 Is an REO in Clearwater a bargain?

-It is frequently believed that any REO must be a good deal and an chance for easy money.
-This isn't always true.
-You have to be prudent about buying a REO if your intent is make a profit.
-While it's true that the bank is often anxious to sell it promptly, they are also strongly interested to get as much as they can for it.
-When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well flipping foreclosures.
-Still there are also many REO's that are not good buys and may not be money makers.
+It's frequently though that any REO must be a steal and an possibility for easy money.
+This just isn't true.
+You have to be cautious about buying a REO if your intent is to make money off of it.
+While it's true that the bank is typically anxious to sell it quickly, they are also strongly motivated to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+There are bargains with potential to make money, and many people do very well buying foreclosures.
+However there are also many REO's that are not good buys and may lose money.

-Most banks have a REO department that you'll work with when buying a REO property from them.
-Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know regarding the condition of the property and what their process is for taking offers.
-Since banks most commonly sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unknown damage and cancel the offer if you find it.
+Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for taking offers.
+Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've made your offer, you can expect the bank to respond with a counter offer.
-From there it will be your decision whether to accept their counter, or submit another counter offer.
-Understand, you'll be contending with a process that usually involves several people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've submitted your offer, you can expect the bank to counter offer.
+From there it will be your choice whether to accept their counter, or offer a counter to the counter offer.
+Understand, you'll be dealing with a process that usually involves multiple people at the bank, and they don't work evenings or weekends.
+It's typical for the process of offers and counter offers to take days or even weeks.